baggepinnen/julia_examples/README.md

 - [Audio categorization using LDA and bag-of-audio words](https://nbviewer.jupyter.org/github/baggepinnen/julia_examples/blob/master/audio_topics.ipynb): Categorizing audio samples based on their frequency contents.

 - [Measure distance between spectrograms using Dynamic Time Warping and Optimal Transport](https://nbviewer.jupyter.org/github/baggepinnen/julia_examples/blob/master/frequency_warping.ipynb): In this example, we will explore Dynamic Time Warping (DTW) and see if we can combine it with optimal transport.
 The application is distance measurement between two spectrograms.

+- [Measure distance between spectrograms using Dynamic Time Warping and Optimal Transport 2](https://nbviewer.jupyter.org/github/baggepinnen/julia_examples/blob/master/frequency_warping2.ipynb): More difficult version of the previous entry.